yetanalytics/lrsql/doc/postman.md

 This page describes how to send an xAPI statement through [Postman](https://www.postman.com/), a well-known API platform for building and using APIs.

 First, install and run Postman.
-You may need to sign up if that is the firs time running of Postman.
+You may need to sign up if this is your first time running Postman.

 #### 1. Set Request type
 Open POSTMAN and create a new request.